-By Khondoker Golam Moazzem and Kashfi Rayan
+Khondoker Golam Moazzem Kashfi Rayan

-Abstract

-Entry and exit of firms in a large industrial sector are a regular phenomenon.
-Along with other players in domestic and external conditions that effect in entry and exit of firms.
-Recently, Bangladesh Garments Manufactures & Exporters Association (BGMEA) informed about closed down of over 200 factories which it claims to be shut down due to various reform measures undertaken, along with the restructuring and failure to maintain compliance.
+Abstract: Entry and exit of firms in a large industrial sector are a regular phenomenon, along with other players in domestic and external conditions that affect entry and exit of firms.
+Recently, Bangladesh Garments Manufactures & Exporters Association (BGMEA) informed about the closed down of over 200 factories, which it claims was due to various reform measures undertaken, along with the restructuring and failure to maintain compliance.

-Taking that into account CPD conducted a field survey on the closed factory units provided in the BGMEA list through a questionnaire.
-The objective was to examine the empirical evidence for the claims made by BGMEA for shut down of large number of factories.
+Taking that into account CPD conducted a field survey of the closed factory units provided in the BGMEA list through a questionnaire.
+The objective was to examine the empirical evidence for the claims made by BGMEA for shut-down of large number of factories.
 Then the study examined whether there is a relationship between the closure of the factories and recent inspection for buyer's stringent stand on putting orders to certain kinds of factories.
 In addition, the research also inquired about the reasons behind closure of these factories and to what extent 'the shut-down principle' explains this closure.
-The study found out that shut down is more relevant with the state of closure of factories.
-Hence, this paper put forward suggestions regarding changes in primary support for entrepreneurship development in the RMG factories; in order to ensure a sustained and robust growth of entrepreneurship in the apparel sector.
+The study found that the shut-down is more relevant with the state of closure of factories.
+Hence, this paper puts forward suggestions regarding changes in primary support for entrepreneurship development in the RMG factories, in order to ensure a sustained and robust growth of entrepreneurship in the apparel sector.